 As it has already been stated above, in most countries, egg donors are anonymous, so mainly communication with them is not possible.
 However, there can be exceptions based on egg donors’ consent; we at Royal Surrogacy can do a short interview or a video call.
 But, we do not recommend taking this step.
 Mainly because it is susceptible for some women that they cannot conceive naturally and need a help of a donor.
 We fully understand that, but there is nothing to be ashamed of.
 Read our blog about this topic>>> (do you need an egg donor and a surrogate)

 Intended parents and the egg donor choose the communication channel (like WhatsApp, Viber, Zoom, or Skype).
 Our coordinator attends the whole process and manages it to avoid miscommunication caused by the language barrier.

 In case interned parents prefer to do egg retrieval in their own country and ship frozen eggs, it is definitely possible to arrange it.
 Please keep in mind that regulations may vary per country of destination and we strongly recommend to check it before stating donor preparation.
-In some counties for example in Georgia, you cannot transfer embryo created with anonymous egg donor to the surrogate, although you can freely do it in Ukraine or Argentina.
+In some counties for example in Georgia, you cannot transfer embryo created with anonymous egg donor to the surrogate, although you can freely do it in Argentina.
 As for regulations of the U.S., you must use a special FDA KIT and have all the necessary documents if you want the government to approve an embryo created in another country.

 In general, it is recommended to freeze embryos – not the eggs, as an egg is one big cell that is frozen with the help of a unique method and after thawing (melting of a frozen egg), its survival rate is relatively low.
 Thus, if it is not an absolute necessity, it is not recommended to freeze eggs.